Locize, the Swiss-engineered translation management system.

 If your question is missing, email support@locize.com

 Yes.
-Locize was founded in 2016 and is built and operated by a Swiss-registered company.
-The team behind Locize also created and maintains i18next, one of the most widely-used JavaScript internationalization libraries on npm (launched 2011).
-The company is independently owned — no US, EU, or private-equity parent — and subject to Swiss law including the Federal Act on Data Protection (FADP).
+Locize was founded in 2016 and operates from a Swiss-registered company.
+The team behind Locize also built and maintains i18next, one of the most widely-used JavaScript internationalization libraries on npm (launched 2011).
+The company is independently owned (no US, EU, or private-equity parent) and subject to Swiss law including the revised Federal Act on Data Protection (FADP / DSG).